 According to Livestrong, “CLA is particularly known for attacking and reducing fat in your abdominal area. […] Researchers state that CLA is found to not only help fight obesity, but it also has positive results against heart disease, diabetes, osteoporosis, inflammation.”
-CLA has also been known to boost the immune system, regulate blood pressure, improve insulin function and even reduce allergy symptoms.
+CLA also boosts the immune system, regulates blood pressure, improves insulin function and even reduces allergy symptoms.

 The Globe and Mail says that “oleic acid, a type of monounsaturated fat, suppresses hunger pangs and so can help prevent snacking between meals, according to researchers at the University of California, Irvine.
-In a study involving lab mice, the researchers found that when oleic acid reaches the small intestine it is converted into a hormone called oleoylethanolamide, or OEA.
+The researchers found that oleic acid is converted into a hormone called oleoylethanolamide, or OEA when it reaches the small intestine it.
 This hormone, in turn, sends hunger-dampening signals to the brain.
 That means you can go longer without eating.”

 These two fatty acids are, in fact, so good for helping with weight loss, we’ve created an entire post just about that.
 Hop on over to Fatty Acids for Fat Burn to get all of the ins and outs.